SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		:param PSMRL: a pattern, a string, a match, a region or a location that evaluates to a click point.

-		:param delay: time to wait after in seconds as decimal value

 		:return: the number 1 if the operation could be performed.
 A 0 (integer null) returned means that because of some reason, no move could be performed (in case of *PS* may be :ref:`not Found <PatternNotFound>`).

 		The mousepointer is moved to the click point.
-After waiting for delay seconds the left mouse button is released.
-This is normally used to finalize a drag-and-drop operation.
-If it is necessary to visit one ore more click points after dragging and before dropping, you can use :py:meth:`Region.mouseMove` inbetween.
+After waiting for a delay in seconds according to the current value of :py:attr:`Settings.DelayBeforeDrop` the left mouse button is released (standard value: 0.3 seconds).
+		If it is necessary to visit one ore more click points after dragging and before dropping, you can use :py:meth:`Region.mouseMove` or :py:meth:`Region.hover` inbetween
+		and ``dropAt`` only for the final destination.

 		**Side Effect** if *PS* was used, the match can be accessed using :py:meth:`Region.getLastMatch` afterwards.